 It’s OK to be human.
 Most people are.

-Before we get started, let’s make one thing clear: the great thing about internet video in 2020 is that it doesn’t have to be perfect.
+Before we get started, let’s make one thing clear: the great thing about internet video is that it doesn’t have to be perfect.

 Online video is about connecting humans to other humans (or funny cats).
 As long as it’s authentic and interesting, no one will actually care too much about flubs or sound quality.
 Quality does matter, but not much.
 It’s far more important to get started than it is to be perfect.
 You’ll learn along the way.